Server Certificate Vs. Client Certificate – Technical Difference Explained

 As mentioned above, an example of a server certificate is an SSL or TLS certificate.
 Website owners can opt for three types of SSL certificates, such as

-The working of a server certificate or an SSL certificate begins with a web browser sending a connection request to the server.
+A server or SSL certificate begins with a web browser sending a connection request to the server.
 Further, the browser also requests the web server for its identity.

 In return, the web server sends a copy of its SSL certificate.
 The web browser verifies the SSL certificate against its certificate store.
 If the certificate is valid, a message is sent to the server.